Canada Remembers air show flies into new venue - Saskatoon | Globalnews.ca

 Swidrovich, who has organized the event for 22 years, said this will be his last year.

-“The best part after 22 years is having met so many veterans, so many military personnel, from U.S., Canada and overseas,” said Swidrovich.
+“The best part after 22 years is having met so many veterans, so many military personnel, from U.S., Canada and overseas,” Swidrovich said.

 The weekend highlights include the Snowbirds, a CF-18 hornet jet and the SkyHawks parchute team.